andrew-yuhochi/PythiaML-Basic-Natural-Language-Processing-on-News-Title-to-classify-Stock-Trend/README.md

-# AlgoTrading_NLP_based_portfolios
+# PythiaML
-This is a project scheme aiming at constructing a portfolio using machine learning approaches for making dynamic investment decision.
-Serval perspectives and dimension are used as predictors based on both financial, economic and statistical concept to build a comprehensive model.
-These includes but not limited to market data and technical indicators, company's financial fundamentals, regional economic status and its expectation, and effect on financial news.
+PythiaML is a project scheme aiming at constructing a dynamic portfolio using Machine learning.
+The sophisticated final models are expected to include features from various sources, including but not limited to: market and technical indicators, company-wide financial ratios, regional economic statistics, and investor’s sentiment toward markets.

-A series of mini projects are performed for testing some hypothesis and thought.
-Important finding will be released and updated regularly.

 # Directory:
 1. Basic Natural Language Processing on News Title to classify Stock Trend (you are here!)
 2. First attempt: Forecast the stock signal by NLP-based features (https://github.com/andrew-yuhochi/First-attempt-Forecast-the-stock-signal-by-NLP-based-features/tree/main)
+3. Sequential Models on embedded sentences for Financial Sentiment Analysis (https://github.com/andrew-yuhochi/PythiaML-Sequential-Models-on-embedded-sentences-for-Financial-Sentiment-Analysis)

 ## 1: Basic Natural Language Processing on News Title to classify Stock Trend
-#### Main question:
-Dose news a "real" indicator for security market?
-Is there real relation between financial news and market movement?

 #### Date:
 30 Oct 2020 (HKT/ GMT +8)